bhupinder58/IT-Support-Lab-/README.md

-# 🛠️ IT Support Lab
+🛠️ IT Support Lab

+By Bhupinder Singh

-Welcome to my **Home Lab Documentation Project** – a curated collection of notes, guides, and troubleshooting tickets I’ve built while exploring and maintaining my own lab environment.
+A curated home lab documentation project - notes, guides, and troubleshooting tickets built while exploring and maintaining my own IT lab environment as part of my CompTIA A+ learning journey.

-This repository serves as a **living knowledge base** for:
+This repository serves as a living knowledge base for:

-- 🛠️ Building & upgrading hardware
+🛠️ Building & upgrading hardware
-- 🌐 Networking basics & configurations
+🌐 Networking basics & configurations
-- 🐞 Troubleshooting real-world issues
+🐞 Troubleshooting real-world issues
-- 💿 Windows installation & setup
+💿 Windows installation & setup

 📁 Project Structure

-- `hardware-overview/` – PC build or upgrade logs
-- `windows-installation/` – Windows install + post-config
-- `networking-basics/` – IP configs, ping tests
-- `troubleshooting-tickets/` – Simulated helpdesk tickets
+hardware-overview/ – PC build and upgrade logs windows-installation/ – Windows install + post-configuration networking-basics/ – IP configurations, ping tests troubleshooting-tickets/ – Simulated helpdesk tickets

-## 🧠 About
+🧠 About

-This project is part of my CompTIA A+ knowledge and hands-on learning.
-Built entirely using the **GitHub Web Interface**.
+This project reflects hands-on practice supporting my CompTIA A+ certification studies, built entirely using the GitHub web interface.

-Thank you

-Bhupinder Singh
+Feel free to explore the folders above; feedback and suggestions are welcome!